Uglesoft/linuxgpt/README.md

 # LinuxGPT

-A command line tool using AI to harness the power of the cli with natural language
+A command line tool using AI to harness the power of the CLI with natural language

 ## Quickstart